svjack/ComfyUI-LatentSyncWrapper/README.md

 2. Load an audio file using ComfyUI audio loader
 3. (Optional) Set a seed value for reproducible results
 4. (Optional) Adjust the lips_expression parameter to control lip movement intensity
+5. (Optional) Modify the inference_steps parameter to balance quality and speed
-5. Connect to the LatentSync1.5 node
+6. Connect to the LatentSync1.5 node
-6. Run the workflow
+7. Run the workflow

 The processed video will be saved in ComfyUI's output directory.